RADAR: Reasoning-Ability and Difficulty-Aware Routing for Reasoning LLMs¶

 Key Findings¶

-- On FRAMES (long-context multi-document QA), RADAR achieves 90% performance at 10% of the cost, whereas the runner-up requires 30%.
+- On FRAMES (Long-context multi-document QA), Radar reaches 90% performance at 10% cost, while the next best method requires 30% cost.

-- RADAR's routing latency is approximately 7ms, negligible compared to the ~870ms generation time of the smallest RLM configuration.
+- Radar's routing latency is approximately 7ms, which is negligible compared to the ~870ms generation time of the smallest RLM configuration.

-- Estimated query difficulty shows moderate Pearson correlation (0.509) with five-level human-annotated difficulty labels on MATH-500.
+- Estimated query difficulty shows a moderate Pearson correlation (0.509) with the 5-level human-annotated difficulty in MATH-500.

 Highlights & Insights¶

-- Psychometrics-inspired IRT model: Treating queries as exam items and model configurations as examinees yields a natural and interpretable framework.
+- Psychometrics-inspired IRT Model: Analogizing queries to test items and configurations to examinees provides a natural and interpretable framework.

-- Strong OOD generalization: Generalization to long-context multi-document QA tasks is particularly notable.
+- Strong OOD Generalization: Particularly effective in generalizing to long-context multi-document QA tasks.

 Limitations & Future Work¶

-- Cost prediction relies on a simple heuristic (average token count × unit price) and does not account for query-specific cost variation.
+- Cost prediction relies on simple heuristics (average tokens × unit price) without considering query-specific cost variations.

-- Generalization to highly difficult OOD benchmarks such as AIME is limited, with the router tending to assign lower-ability configurations.
+- Generalization on high-difficulty OOD benchmarks like AIME is slightly weaker, with a tendency to assign under-powered configurations.

-- The linear parameterization of 2PL IRT may be insufficient to capture complex difficulty–ability interactions.
+- The linear parameterization of 2PL IRT may not fully capture complex difficulty-ability interactions.

 Related Work & Insights¶

-- IRT-Router (Song et al., 2025): Uses multidimensional IRT (MIRT) with more parameters but non-scalar abilities; RADAR achieves interpretable ordering with scalar ability values.
+- IRT-Router (Song et al., 2025): Uses Multidimensional IRT (MIRT) with more parameters; Radar uses scalar ability for interpretable ranking.

 - RouterBench (Hu et al., 2024): Conventional model routing; this work extends it to RLM configuration-level routing.

-- Efficient inference methods (L1/S1, etc.): Complementary to RADAR and can be incorporated as additional configurations in the routing pool.
+- Efficient reasoning methods (L1/S1): Complementary to Radar and can be added to the routing pool as additional configurations.

 Rating¶

-- Novelty: ⭐⭐⭐⭐ The combination of IRT and MOO is novel, though individual components are not entirely new.
+- Novelty: ⭐⭐⭐⭐ The combination of IRT and MOO is novel, though individual components are established.

-- Writing Quality: ⭐⭐⭐⭐⭐ Clear structure, complete mathematical derivations, and intuitive figures.
+- Writing Quality: ⭐⭐⭐⭐⭐ Clear structure with complete mathematical derivations and intuitive visualizations.

-- Value: ⭐⭐⭐⭐⭐ Directly addresses a core challenge in practical RLM deployment with substantial cost savings.
+- Value: ⭐⭐⭐⭐⭐ Directly addresses a core problem in practical RLM deployment with significant cost reduction.